All comparisons

 Decision factorSpeakmacParaspeech

-Free pathFree tier before the paid unlockTrial transcriptions, then paid plan
+Free pathFree tier before the paid unlock14-day free trial, then paid plan

-Offline supportCore workflow after the one-time model downloadCore workflow after first model download
+Offline supportCore workflow after the one-time model downloadCore workflow after first model download; lifetime plan is local-only

-Privacy signalLocal Mac dictation and optional privacy controlsLocal-first, "Made in Germany", privacy-first positioning
+Privacy signalLocal Mac dictation and optional privacy controlsLocal-first positioning from a German company; audio and text not silently uploaded

 Workflow toolsHotkeys, hands-free mode, live preview, dictation commands, custom words, snippets, regex cleanup, optional local history/privacy modeHold/toggle shortcut, auto-send, history, privacy mode, word replacements, local or optional cloud AI rewriting

-Best forLower-cost daily Mac dictation with one-time ownershipUsers who value Germany/EU trust signals and a more configurable rewriting layer
+Best forLower-cost daily Mac dictation with one-time ownershipUsers who value premium EU privacy positioning and a more configurable rewriting layer

 The difference is not whether offline Mac dictation matters.
 Both products agree that it does.
-The real decision is price, hardware fit, workflow style, and whether Paraspeech's Germany/EU positioning matters more to you than Speakmac's lower one-time purchase path.
+The real decision is price shape (subscription or lifetime vs $29 once), workflow style, and whether Paraspeech's premium privacy positioning matters more than Speakmac's lower one-time purchase path.

 Speakmac is the simpler purchase: start free, then pay once if it fits.